-I have yet to speak on the topic of money and relationships, and one of the reasons why is because it can get pretty heated.
-There’s one news article after another pronouncing that the #1 cause for divorce is money, and for obvious reasons.
-Money can be easy to come by, but it’s just as easy to spend up and find yourself strapped for cash.
-If you get into a relationship with someone whose attitude towards money is the complete opposite of your own, things can go south quickly.
+I have yet to speak on the topic of money and relationships, because I know it gets pretty heated.
+There’s one news article after another pronouncing that money is a leading cause for divorce, and for obvious reasons.
+Money can be easy to come by, but just as easy to spend up and find yourself strapped for cash.
+If you’re in a relationship with someone whose financial habits are the complete opposite, things can go south quickly.

 A sub-topic in finances and relationships is the debate of who should pay most of the household bills.
 The conversations I’ve seen mostly come up in social media groups largely populated with women, so it’s often biased in a woman’s favor.
-The consensus seems to be that a man is expected to pay the rent and other major household expenses, otherwise his status is reduced to that of a roommate.
+The consensus is that a man should pay rent and other household expenses, otherwise his status is reduced to a roommate.

-Although I consider myself to be very pro-woman (you know, with being a woman and all), I must say that I find this “rule” of paying household bills to be a little harsh.
-I grew up in a home where my stepdad was the breadwinner; however, I’ve been very independent since an early age and have always felt the need to be financially self-sufficient.
-I lived with roommates on a few occasions, but realized that I wasn’t about that roommate life, so I got my own place, where of course I was solely responsible for making sure bills were paid on time.
+Although I am pro-woman (being a woman and all), I find this “rule” of paying household bills to be harsh.
+I grew up with my stepdad as the breadwinner, so the traditional gender roles were part of my upbringing.
+However, I’ve always been independent and financially self-sufficient.
+After living with roommates on a few occasions, I realized I wasn’t about that roommate life.
+I got my own place, where of course I was solely responsible for making sure bills were paid on time.

-I never lived with a significant other until meeting my husband, and when we moved in together, the thought never crossed my mind that he would be the only one contributing to the bills.
-The whole time that we’ve been together, a portion of both incomes has gone towards rent and other expenses.
-This might be a big no-no in the world of relationships and finances, but I honestly don’t feel that it’s wrong.
-Maybe if he made six figures it wouldn’t be a big deal for him to pay all of the rent, but with me being in school right now and his hourly wage, we’re barely kissing half of a six-figure salary at the moment (before taxes).
+I never lived with a significant other until meeting my husband.
+When we moved in together, the thought never crossed my mind that only he would contribute to bills.
+The whole time that we’ve been together, both incomes have gone towards rent and living expenses.
+This might be a big no-no in the world of relationships and finances, but I don’t think it’s wrong.
+If he made six figures it wouldn’t be a big deal for him to pay all of the rent.
+But, I’m in school right now and with his salary, our yearly income is less than $40k.
 Sometimes it sucks, but it is what it is.